thlautenschlaeger/rl_algorithms/README.md

 pip install virtualenv
 ```

-Create a new virtual environment with:
+Create a new conda environment with:

 ```
-python3 -m virtualenv /path/to/env
+conda create -n env_name python=3.6.7
 ```

 Activate the environment and install the project